A

 CPA

 The Colorado Privacy Act is a comprehensive data-privacy law that applies to legal entities conducting business or delivering products or services to Colorado residents.
-The CPA was signed on July 8, 2021, and takes effect on July 1, 2023.
+The CPA went into effect on July 1, 2023.

 CPRA

 The California Privacy Rights Act of 2020, or CPRA, is a consumer-privacy law passed as a ballot proposition by California voters on November 3, 2020.
-The CPRA took effect on January 1, 2023, and expanded on the rights and regulations specified in the California Consumer Privacy Act, or CCPA, which passed in 2018.
+The CPRA took effect on January 1, 2023 and expanded on the rights and regulations specified in 2018’s California Consumer Privacy Act, or CCPA.

 CTDPA

 The Connecticut Data Privacy Act is a comprehensive data-privacy law that applies to legal entities conducting business or delivering products or services to Connecticut residents.
-The CTDPA was signed on May 10, 2022 and takes effect on July 1, 2023.
+The CTDPA went into on July 1, 2023.

 Custom action

-Custom actions are a feature of custom workflows, and allow you to automate TerraTrue based on launch details or workflow responses.
+Custom actions are a feature of workflows that allow you to automate actions in TerraTrue based on Launch details or workflow responses.
 Custom actions can be configured in the workflow builder, and are a powerful way to streamline your privacy reviews.
-TerraTrue customers use custom actions for a huge range of automations — like automatically marking a Data Spec as not needed, marking a review team as required or not required, determining if additional reviews are needed, or even screening new launches directly from Jira.
+TerraTrue customers use custom actions for a huge range of automations — like automatically marking a Data Spec as not needed, marking a review team as required or not required, determining if additional reviews are needed, adding a launch summary workflow to the launch, or even screening new Launches directly from Jira.

 D